tvdeyen/csv_mapper/README.md

 ### The views

-To override the views place a `csv_magic` folder inside your apps `app/views` folder.
+To override the views place a `csv_mapper` folder inside your apps `app/views` folder.

 * `import.html.erb` => The import view, where the form is placed on
 * `mapper.html.erb` => The mapper view, where the mapping happens